Jayanth5453/Jayanth5453/README.md

-- 👋 Hi, I’m @Jayanth5453
+- 👋 Hi,
-- 👀 I’m interested in Technology
+- 👀 I’m interested in Technology and Data
 - 🌱 I’m currently learning ...

 <!---